-Bringing the Bible to Life Using Storytelling, Puppetry, and Drama
+Bringing the Bible to Life Using Puppets

-This manual is an expanded version of workshop guidelines written by storyteller Amy Crane for Palma Ceia Presbyterian Church in Tampa, Florida.
+This "Puppet" manual is an expanded version of workshop guidelines written by storyteller Amy Crane for Palma Ceia Presbyterian Church in Tampa, Florida.
 It is a supplement to the lessons posted by Amy at this site.

-Copyright Amy Crane.
 Permission granted to freely distribute and use for non-commercial purposes, provided this copyright message is included.

-The Goal of Storytelling with Puppets and Drama
+The Goal of Storytelling with Puppets

 In a one hour session, the end product is not a polished performance, but a creative interpretation and understanding of a story that allows all present to participate equally.
 Emphasis is not on the facts, but on understanding the feelings, thoughts, and motivation of Bible characters and also on the sequence of events.
 Talent or a flawless production is not necessary for a quality learning experience, and sometimes can actually get in the way!

 Most of the lessons I have written here at Rotation.org (search for "Amy Crane") do not contain scripted skits with lines to memorize.
 Pre-made Scripts can get in the way of both learning and performing.
-The purpose of the puppet and drama lessons is to allow the students to really think about the story at hand, about the characters and their feelings and motivations.
+The purpose of the puppet lessons is to allow the students to really think about the story at hand, about the characters and their feelings and motivations.
 The teacher acts as a guide and questioner as the students outline and then dramatize the story.
 They may be aided by creating an outline of the story and "things they want to remember to say."
 In this way, the students are not acting so much as interacting and interpreting.
 (Some lesson plans do include a script skeleton to help the teacher direct the class's thoughts creatively.)

 And there's never such as thing as "one performance."
-For indeed, "doing it again only this time emphasizing _____, and not fogetting to _________," can be very creative ways to explore insights into the story and enhance retention of the content.
+For indeed, "doing it again only this time emphasizing _____, and not forgetting to _________," can be very creative ways to explore insights into the story and enhance retention of the content.
 Repetition is our friend

 Let the Word of God come alive in your listeners/learners' hearts and minds.
 To become mature Christians, the stories of the Bible must be internalized.
 Stories are the basic language of faith.

-Create a unique Puppet Space
+Create a Unique Puppet Space

 Room Furnishings and Equipment: